AmarKherala/OreoJava/README.md

 If you cloned the repo, make sure to folloe the .env.exapmle file [righ here](https://github.com/AmarKherala/OreoJava/blob/main/src%2Fmain%2Fres%2F.env.example) to be able to get your bot running  this code.

 ## Thanks to some people
-Whales, really the only person eho motivates me and the only one who tests my stuoud Java projects.
+Whales, really the only person who motivates me and the only one who tests my stuoud Java projects.

 Uptighupperlabs, for re-centering the widgets.